michael-bailey/restaurant-orm/docs/index.md

 It gives examples of:

+ - HTML
+    - using HMTL create pages
+    - using HTML use the anchor tag to link to other pages.
+ - CSS
+    - using CSS style specific elements of a HTML page
  - Sequelize
     - using Sequelize to model classes into a database
     - using Sequelize to create relations between diffrent model classes